lvjiaxuan/vscode-eslint-disable/README.md

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

-1. eslint-disabled snippets based rules config
-2. select lines and right click to select eslint-disabled
-3. use settings
-4. based on rules config

 ## Requirements